-- Work on different projects making use of the IoT . - Implement sensor interfaces in various Cloud systems by using various interfacing techniques. - Enable the student to design IoT based monitoring to interact with real-world systems - Design and develop Arduino microcontroller and NodeMCU based automation systems. - Develop and demonstrate how to accomplish a given task using IoT with Arduino microcontroller. - Demonstrate a working knowledge of the necessary steps and methods used to interface a IoT system to devices such as relays, meters, motor controls and sensors, etc.
+- Work on different projects making use of the IoT. - Implement sensor interfaces in various Cloud systems by using various interfacing techniques. - Enable the student to design IoT based monitoring to interact with real-world systems - Design and develop Arduino microcontroller and NodeMCU based automation systems. - Develop and demonstrate how to accomplish a given task using IoT with Arduino microcontroller. - Demonstrate a working knowledge of the necessary steps and methods used to interface a IoT system to devices such as relays, meters, motor controls and sensors, etc.

-HIGH VOLTAGE ENGINEERING HIGH VOLTAGE ENGINEERING
+HIGH VOLTAGE ENGINEERING

+EECX36 HIGH VOLTAGE ENGINEERING

-- To provide fundamental knowledge on effects of overvoltges in power sytems - To understand breakdown mechanisms in gaseous, liquids - To perceive breakdown mechanisms in solid and composite dielectrics. - To understand the generation of High voltages and currents. - To summarise different measurement techniques for High voltages and currents. - To analyze various High voltage testing methods.
+- To provide fundamental knowledge on effects of overvoltges in power sytems - To understand breakdown mechanisms in gaseous, liquids - To perceive breakdown mechanisms in solid and composite dielectrics. - To understand the generation of high voltages and currents. - To study different measurement techniques for high voltages and currents. - To analyze various high voltage testing methods.

-MODULE I OVER VOLTAGE PHENOMENON AND INSULATIONCO- 8 ORDINATION
+MODULE I OVER VOLTAGE PHENOMENON AND INSULATION 8 COORDINATION